Top five dash cams for 2020

 GPS tracking: This attaches an exact location to your footage.
 Without it you may have a hard time proving you were in a certain location when the accident occurred, which means the perpetrator could get away with it.

-Power cable length It may seem obvious, but a cable that’s too short can be a real pain – and even put you in legal trouble.
-As it will have to hang directly from behind your rearview mirror to your cigarette lighter socket.
+Power cable length: It may seem obvious, but a cable that’s too short can be a real pain.
+It could even put you in legal trouble - as it will have to hang directly from behind your rearview mirror to your cigarette lighter socket.
 Our reviews will let you know if a dash cam’s power cable is too short.

 Loop recording: Loop recording automatically overwrites old footage with new recordings when the memory card fills up, saving you the time and effort of deleting files to free up space.
 Almost every model has it nowadays, but it’s still important to check.